yorgath/orthogram/docs/api.rst

        builder.add(data)
    write_svg(builder.diagram, "diagram.svg")

-If you have to be more specific, :py:class:`Builder` provides the following methods:
+If you have to be more specific, :py:meth:`Builder` provides the following methods:

 ==============================  ==========================